 The cylinders are equipped with an Over-fill Protection Device (OPD) designed to reduce the potential of overfilling.
 They are also equipped with an ACME service valve that is for connection of the TYPE 1 ACME pigtail hose assembly to the RV two-stage regulator.
-The TYPE 1 ACME pigtail hose assembly is a wrenchless, user friendly, right hand threaded connector that features a thermally sensitive sleeve and excess flow device.
+The TYPE 1 ACME pigtail hose assembly is a right-hand threaded, wrenchless connector that features a thermally sensitive sleeve and excess flow device.